 9. Inability to Regulate Body Temperature

-Inability to regulate body temperature is a result of autonomic nervous system dysregulations that can lead to organ failures and death.
-People who use narcotics may feel colder to the touch or appear flushed or pale and suffer extreme temperature fluctuations, especially when they begin to withdraw from the drugs.
-CNS stimulants have a special tendency to elevate temperatures to excessive degrees causing dehydration and other complications leading to overdose.
+An inability to regulate body temperature is a result of autonomic nervous system dysregulations that can lead to organ failures and death.
+People who use narcotics may feel colder to the touch or appear flushed or pale.
+They may also suffer extreme temperature fluctuations, especially when they begin to withdraw from the drugs.
+CNS stimulants have a special tendency to elevate temperatures to excessive degrees, causing dehydration and other complications, leading to overdose.

 10. Excessive Nausea and Vomiting

-Excessive nausea and vomiting is dangerous because it often leads to dehydration which can impair organ systems and functioning.
-If nausea persists, chances are the person will limit their intake of fluids adding to the dehydration risks.
+Excessive nausea and vomiting are dangerous because it often leads to dehydration, which can impair organ systems and functioning.
+If nausea persists, the person will likely limit fluid intake, increasing the risk of dehydration.

 An often overlooked complication of vomiting when using narcotics is the possibility of aspiration on spittle or vomit.
-Inhaling the vomit or spittle increases the risk of pulmonary infections and diseases; and if unconscious, respiratory failure and death.
+Inhaling the vomit or spittle increases the risk of pulmonary infections and diseases, and can lead to respiratory failure or death.

 For further information on clinical signs of a substance use disorder, see: 10 Signs of Drug Addiction.